-This week has been a week of flights and waiting (yes, these days the two are nearly synonymous) and family and celebration and Christmas.
+This week has been a week of flights and waiting (yes, the two are synonymous) and family and celebration and Christmas.
 This week melted like snow into the warmth of ritual and reunion, and I feel I am still savoring it all.

 We arrived home this evening, to a city of licking rain and fog from plains of whited ice and astringent cold, and though the journey was wonderful the sensation of casting one’s poor exhausted body into the placid security of a familiar home has a sweetness no strangeness can touch.
 Home has its own delights, and its grateful embrace of clumsily-packed luggage and mud-slung coats is gentler and more perfect than that of even the most considered hotel.
 (Strange that I’d never considered–nor imagined–myself competent in the strange art of home-making; strange to realize that despite myself the patient gods of the hearth have elected to knit a place for me here.)